Submissions for the 2020 themed anthology, LABOR, have closed.

 We are thinking about labor as work or employment, and how it relates to the body and the self.
 But we don’t just want stories about working; we want to read about labor in all its forms: physical, emotional, invisible, and theoretical.
 How does labor influence the self and our orientation to the world?
 How does the self influence labor?
 We want to see examinations of labor as breathing, as birth, as historical movement, as formation, blood and germs, the gig, empathy, art, opposition, reciprocal energy, exploitation, werq, family-making, beasts of burden, language, and monetization.

 SUBMISSIONS WINDOW: July 1 – September 2 (Labor Day)

-PAYMENT: $30 per contributor*, and a print copy of the issue
+PAYMENT: Submissions accepted for print will receive $30*, and a print copy of the issue

 Work must be original, previously unpublished, and follow our submission guidelines: